connishlee/faro-investing/README.md

 ============================
 # Front End OA

-# For Login
-Username and password are as follows (hard coded):
-- User: username
-- Password: strongerPassword!

 # Sorting and Filtering
 - As for the sorting, ascending and descending was placed on the price and ticker names.
 - Ticker was sorted alphabetically, price sorted by highest and lowest values.